Dynamics of Aligning Active Matter: Mapping to a Schr\"odinger Equation and Exact Diagonalization: Model

 In active matter, various models exist for the determination of adjacency, most importantly metric (e.g., $i$ and $j$ are neighbors if $\lvert \vec r_i-\vec r_j\rvert \leq R$ with some threshold distance) and topological metric-free (e.g. $\Omega_i$ consists of the $k$ closest particles to $i$) interactions.
 In this work, we consider the fully connected case where for the neighborhoods one always has $\Omega_i = \{1,\ldots, N\} \setminus \{i\}$.
 Such frozen adjacencies might be viewed as the limit of interaction ranges $R$ comparable to the system size $L$, or as a treatment of timescales much smaller than $R/v_0$.
 Fixing the adjacency topology decouples the positional and orientational degrees of freedom, and the model reduces to the fully connected XY model described solely by

 This model has been used as a toy model of systems with long-ranged interactions, such as self-gravitating particle ensembles, under the moniker {\em Brownian mean-field model}~\cite{chavanis2005,chavanis2011,chavanis2014}.
 One way of deriving it, is to consider the overdamped limit of the Hamiltonian mean-field model~\cite{latora1999,latora2001,yamaguchi2004,mukamel2008} with friction.
+Similar models arise in the context of synchronization~\cite{kuramoto,pikovsky,acebron2005} whence the couplings are often referred to as Kuramoto-model couplings.
 As the model is fully connected (equivalent to the $d\to \infty$ limit for purposes of the Ginzburg criterion), the thermodynamic limit is described by mean-field theory.
 Here, we are explicitly and strictly interested in small particle numbers.
 Additionally, the validity of using frozen adjacencies~\cite{mora201} limits naturally the timescales and shifts the focus from static quantities to {\em dynamic transients}.

-Having direct access to the microscopic model of \cref{eq:eom-orientation}, allows for a direct comparison of the later results from statistical theory with agent-based simulations.
-For the integration of \cref{eq:eom-orientation}, we use the explicit Euler-Maruyama scheme with a sufficiently small time step.
-Any observable has to be averaged over realizations of the stochastic force, we use an ensemble average to this end.
+Having direct access to the microscopic model of \cref{eq:eom-orientation}, allows for a direct comparison of the later results from statistical theory with agent-based simulations or, more technical, direct integration of the microscopic equations of motion.
+For the integration of the stochastic differential equation \cref{eq:eom-orientation}, we use an explicit Euler-Maruyama scheme with a sufficiently small time step and consider ensemble averages of observables.
 Unless indicated otherwise, our ensembles contain $10^6$ realizations and we choose a time step of $0.01D\inv$.
+We use a Mersenne twister \cite{matsumoto1998} as (pseudo)-random number generator.

-The most commonly discussed case are models that display flocking~\cite{toner2024} (global polar, ``ferromagnetic'' order) due to the presence of positive polar couplings.
-We place no restriction on the signs of $\Gamma_{ij}$, allowing for ``anti-ferromagnetic'' as well as mixed-sign interactions.
+The most commonly discussed case are models that display flocking (global polar, ``ferromagnetic'' order) due to the presence of positive polar couplings.
+We place no restriction on the signs of $\Gamma_{ij}$, allowing for ``anti-ferromagnetic'' as well as mixed-sign interactions~\cite{toner2024}.
 Anti-aligning interactions lack the allure of flocking as the epitome of collective motion, but have seen considerable interest from a theoretical perspective~\cite{ihle2023,escaff2024,boltz2025,escaff2025}.
 Recently, it has been found that intelligent active systems that pursue mutual avoidance tend to maximize their relative velocities, implying anti-aligning effective interactions~\cite{bektas2025}.
 We define the average interaction strength as

 and explicitly forbid self-interaction by setting $\Gamma_{ii} = 0$.
 This is constructed to be an intensive parameter.
 By our definitions, this element is never used in \cref{eq:eom-orientation2}, but this choice will simplify the notation in the following.
 We discuss an explicit non-reciprocity in terms of a matrix $\gamma_{ij}$, which encodes for the deviatory elements and is defined such that